Completing the UCAS form

 - Six-year Dentistry (BDS) with a foundation year: A204

 - Three-year Dental Hygiene and Therapy (BSc) (combined dental hygiene/dental therapy): B840

 Completing your UCAS form

-For applicants who are applying to Medicine and Dentistry courses (as well as Oxbridge), the deadline for submitting the UCAS form is 18:00 (UK time) on 15 October every year.
+For applicants who are applying to Medicine and Dentistry courses (as well as Oxbridge), the deadline for submitting the UCAS form is 18:00 (UK time) on 16 October 2023 for 2024 (or deferred) entry.
 The deadline is set by UCAS and we are not able to accept late applications.